I'm a parrot expert who has owned both a macaw and an African grey. I'm happy to share what I've learned with aspiring bird owners!

 This is my favorite trick!
 It is also very challenging and time-consuming.
 In this trick, your feathery friend puts a wiffle ball in a little basketball hoop.
 Here are the steps to success:

-- Get your macaw accustomed to the wiffle ball.
+- Get your macaw accustomed to the Wiffle ball.
 Throw a ball or two inside the cage.
 Most likely, by the next morning, the two balls will be in shreds.
 That's okay, you have more!
-If you have problems getting your macaw accustomed to the ball, trying sticking a treat inside of the ball.
+If you have problems getting your macaw accustomed to the ball, try sticking a treat inside of the ball.

 - Now put the food bowl on top of the rim of the hoop.
 A standard-sized food bowl should fit quite snugly.
 The first time Birdy sees the hoop, she may run for the hills.
 Mine charged at it and knocked it over: This is perfectly normal, just give your macaw some time.
 I went to the extreme and put the hoop inside Gracie's cage.
 After only a couple hours, it became a toy!
 Once she isn't afraid of the hoop, she will gracefully and willingly put the ball in the food bowl.
 This step may take anywhere from a week to two weeks to learn.